nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 3. The configuration backup file appears in the list of configuration backup files.

-4. To save the configuration backup file to the local file system, click **Download** on the configuration file’s row.
+4. To save the configuration backup file to the local file system, click **Download** on the configuration file's row.

 To **restore configuration**, follow these steps.

 1. Click **Restore** on the appropriate row in the list of configuration backup files and click **Yes**.

-2. A popup notification shows after the restore whether the restoring was successfull or not.
+2. A popup notification shows after the restore whether the restoring was successful or not.

 If something goes wrong while restoring the configuration it is possible to revert back to the old configuration.
 Security Server stores so called pre-restore configuration automatically to `/var/lib/xroad/conf_prerestore_backup.tar`.
 Either move it to `/var/lib/xroad/backup/` folder and utilize the user interface to restore it or use the command line interaface described in the next chapter.